Aleks Le: Career

 Le speaking to fans at Phoenix Fan Fusion 2024.

-He began his voice acting career in 2003, providing the voice for a male Hoyoung character in the MMORPG MapleStory.
-He returned as a voice actor in the 2010 game Heroes of Newerth, playing the character Punk Rampage.
-He also voice acted in his first anime projects as Seijuro Akashi in Kuroko's Basketball and Alexis Deux from Record of Grancrest War.
-He achieved his breakout role in 2019 when he provided the voice for Zenitsu Agatsuma in Demon Slayer: Kimetsu no Yaiba, which became one of the highest-grossing anime franchises worldwide.
+He began his voice acting career in 2018, making his Los Angeles debut as the voice of Dahar in The Laws of The Universe: Part 1.
+He later voice acted in other anime projects as Seijuro Akashi in Kuroko's Basketball and Alexis Deux from Record of Grancrest War.
+The following year, Le achieved his breakout role when he provided the voice for Zenitsu Agatsuma in Demon Slayer: Kimetsu no Yaiba, which became one of the highest-grossing anime franchises worldwide.
 In October 2022, he and voice actor Jonah Scott launched the YouTube channel VO to Go, which was supported by Sony Music Entertainment Japan and focused on exploring the voice acting industry.

-Le voiced Manjiro "Mikey" Sano in the English dub of Tokyo Revengers, and in a 2021 interview with Comic Book Resources, Le discussed his connection to Mikey's duality, noting that he found aspects of himself in the character and emphasized the importance of compassion for others.
-In May 2023, he was announced as part of the dubbing cast of Mashle, voicing the character Mash Burnedead.
-He appeared at an Anime NYC panel in August 2024 alongside anime staff and the band Creepy Nuts, dressed in Mash's school robe and holding cream puffs.
+Le voiced Manjiro "Mikey" Sano in the English dub of Tokyo Revengers, and in a 2021 interview with CBR, Le discussed his connection to Mikey's duality, noting that he found aspects of himself in the character and emphasized the importance of compassion for others.
+In May 2023, he was announced as part of the dubbing cast of Mashle: Magic and Muscles, voicing the character Mash Burnedead.
+He appeared at an Anime NYC panel in August 2024 alongside anime staff and the hip hop duo Creepy Nuts, dressed in Mash's school robe and holding cream puffs.
 During the panel, he said that he resonated with his outcast character and noted that portraying him was challenging due to his monotone voice.